Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Application of the continuous test results model

 \subsection{Analysis of artificial data}

 We simulated two artificial data examples to explore potential gains in estimation when all available data is used, in the situation where the accuracy of a continuous test is reported at multiple thresholds per study (data available on \href{https://github.com/FeniaDerezea/MDS_MA_DTA}{Git-Hub}).
 In both cases, we imagine a continuous test producing results in the range $[5,150]$.
-We generated data corresponding to 30 studies and $J=4$ disease states.
+We generated data corresponding to 30 studies and 4 disease states.
 We assume that each study reported between 1 and 10 thresholds.
 The number of thresholds $T_{ij}$ reported in each study was sampled from a $Uniform[1,10]$ distribution, and the numerical value of the $t^{th}$ threshold reported on in study $i$, $C_{it}$ was sampled from a $Uniform[5, 150]$ distribution.
-We set $m_1,\dots,m_{2J}$, defined in equation \eqref{eq:re_2J}, as (0.81, 1.62, 2.56, 5.20, 0.19, 0.25, 0.39, 0.43).
-Table \ref{tab:cont_sim} shows an example of the summary probabilities of testing positive for two thresholds that these values imply in each disease state.
+We set $m_1,\dots,m_{2(J+1)}$, defined in equation \eqref{eq:re_2J}, as (0.81, 1.62, 2.56, 5.20, 0.19, 0.25, 0.39, 0.43).
+Table \ref{tab:cont_sim} shows the implied (summary) probabilities of testing positive for individuals in each disease state, for two example thresholds.

 We assigned an $8\times8$ variance-covariance matrix for the random effects distribution, with the variances on the diagonal being (0.1, 0.2, 0.3, 0.4, 0.01, 0.05, 0.08, 0.1), reflecting reasonable heterogeneity across studies.
 We assumed equal and relatively strong correlations of 0.6 between the location parameters $\mu_{ij}$ for the four states.
-The correlations between the log-scale parameters and those between location and log-scale of the four states are assumed to be weaker and given the values of 0.1 and 0.15 respectively.
-Sample sizes $N_{ij}$ were selected randomly from the range of $[200,700]$ for the disease-free group and range $[5,50]$ for the disease states.
+The correlations between the log-scale parameters and those between location and log-scale of the four states were assumed to be weaker, and given the values of 0.1 and 0.15 respectively.
+Sample sizes $N_{ij}$ were selected randomly from the range of $[200,700]$ for the disease-free group and range $[5,50]$ for the disease stages.
 Finally, for simplicity, a log function was adopted for the test result transformation $f$.
 The data were then simulated using equations \eqref{eq:cond_binom} and \eqref{eq:re_2J} for all studies.